Citi is an advertising partner.

 - Comprehensive travel insurance

-While the benefits of The Platinum Card® from American Express are arguably the best of any travel credit card, the spending categories are limited.
+While the benefits of The Platinum Card® from American Express are arguably the best of any travel rewards card, the spending categories are limited.
 You will earn:

-- 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel and 5X Membership Rewards® points on prepaid hotels booked on amextravel.com.
+- 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel on up to $500,000 on these purchases per calendar year and 5X Membership Rewards® points on prepaid hotels booked with American Express Travel.
+Terms apply.

 - 1X Membership Rewards® point per $1 spent on all other purchases